August 20, 2025

 This lean mass loss affects more than the number on the scale.
 Muscle is essential for metabolism, movement, and injury prevention.
 As muscle is lost, metabolism slows.
 Members can become more prone to injury, fatigue, and chronic pain.
 That increases fall risk, reduces energy, and makes it harder to maintain weight loss without restarting medication.

+The result is rising MSK claims, repeat prescribing, and higher absenteeism.
 These effects erode the very ROI that GLP-1 programs are meant to deliver.

 - Preserving lean muscle and supporting metabolism⁵